Dsek-LTH/Website-prev/README.md

 # Website
 This is the (soon to be) official website of the computer science guild, commit to make a difference!

+# Dependencies
+This project intends to follow LTS (Long-term Support).
+At the time of writing the dependencies are:
+- Node v6.11.0

 # Rules to participate
 * All code shall have a description